Getting the Most out of a Visit with Your Doctor

 The following checklist will help you get the most out of your visit:

 - Are you a new patient or have a new complaint?
 If you are a new patient or being seen for a new complaint and have not completed the Phreesia online pre-visit interview questions prior to your visit, please arrive 15 minutes before your scheduled appointment time to complete the Phreesia pad interview and additional forms.
 This information – including insurance information, past medical history, and details of current problem(s) – provides valuable information for the physician and will enable us to establish a history and administrative file for you.

 - Have you already completed the Phreesia online pre-visit interview prior to your appointment?
 Then please arrive 5 minutes before your scheduled appointment time to fill out the additional practice forms.

-- Please bring all necessary X-Rays, MRIs, CT scans or medical records to your visit relating to your ailment.
+- What should you bring?
+For the best appointment experience, please bring all necessary X-rays, MRIs, CT scans, medical records or list of medications to your visit relating to your ailment.

-- If you need a translator, ask another adult to come with you, please do not rely on a child to translate.
+- Do you need a translator during your visit?
+If you need a translator, ask another adult to come with you, please do not rely on a child to translate.